Trojan Horse: Literary accounts

-While questioning Sinon, the Trojan priest Laocoön guesses the plot and warns the Trojans, in Virgil's famous line Timeo Danaos et dona ferentes ("I fear Greeks, even those bearing gifts"), Danai (acc Danaos) or Danaans (Homer's name for the Greeks) being the ones who had built the Trojan Horse.
-However, the god Poseidon sends two sea serpents to strangle him and his sons Antiphantes and Thymbraeus before any Trojan heeds his warning.
-According to Apollodorus, the two serpents were sent by Apollo, whom Laocoön had insulted by sleeping with his wife in front of the "divine image".
-In the Odyssey, Homer says that Helen also guesses the plot and tries to trick and uncover the Greek soldiers inside the horse by imitating the voices of their wives, and Anticlus attempts to answer, but Odysseus shuts his mouth with his hand.
-King Priam's daughter Cassandra, the soothsayer of Troy, insists that the horse will be the downfall of the city and its royal family.
-She too is ignored, hence their doom and loss of the war.

-This incident is mentioned in the Odyssey:
+The incident of the wooden horse is not mentioned in Homer's Iliad (which ends before the close of the war), but is mentioned in passing in the Odyssey (c.
+8th century BC):

 What a thing was this, too, which that mighty man wrought and endured in the carven horse, wherein all we chiefs of the Argives were sitting, bearing to the Trojans death and fate!

 But come now, change thy theme, and sing of the building of the horse of wood, which Epeius made with Athena's help, the horse which once Odysseus led up into the citadel as a thing of guile, when he had filled it with the men who sacked Ilios.

+Homer adds that Helen guessed the plot and tried to trick and uncover the Greek soldiers inside the horse by imitating the voices of their wives, and Anticlus attempted to answer, but Odysseus shut his mouth with his hand.
+The story is also alluded to in Greek classical literature.
+In Euripides' play Trojan Women (415 BC), the god Poseidon proclaims: "For, from his home beneath Parnassus, Phocian Epeus, aided by the craft of Pallas, framed a horse to bear within its womb an armed host, and sent it within the battlements, fraught with death; whence in days to come men shall tell of 'the wooden horse,' with its hidden load of warriors."